dfe-analytical-services/explore-education-statistics/tests/robot-tests/README.md

 pipenv run python backup-local.py
 ```

 The backup-local.py script is used to backup the data on your current local environment.
-This means both the content and statistics databases, and the content cache blob container.
+This means both the content and statistics databases, and the cache and releases blob containers.
 The script assumes you have both the ees-mssql docker container running and a local azure emulator running.
 The data is saved in the backup-data directory.
 Be warned that running this script does delete any files that were previously in your backup-data directory.

 NOTE: Before you run the backup-local.py script, you will want to put any message into your local `content-cache` queue to regenerate the content cache.
 If you don't, your backup of the cache will be out of sync with the database backup!

 # How do I restore the test data on my local environment?